lingua-libre/Lingua-Libre-Bot/README.md

-                        identified by its iso 693-3 code --langwm LANGWM       run only on records from the given language, identified by its wikimedia language code
+                        identified by its iso 693-3 code --langwm LANGWM       run only on records from the given language, identified by its wikimedia language code --dryrun              run without applying any changes to the wiki
 </pre>